Slashgear/vuetils/docs/api/components/README.md

 # Vue components

-Creating components could be verbose sometimes.
-Those are usefull method for dealing with meta patterns on component creation.
+Creating components can sometimes be verbose.
+Here are some useful methods to handle meta patterns when creating components.

 !!!include(docs/api/methods/bemModifiers.md)!!!